 Several places in Bucks County offer free (or cheap) outdoor concerts throughout the summer.
 These events are completely family-friendly, so bring the kids, some blankets and snacks, and enjoy music in the fresh air.
 If you’re looking for concerts near you, your Township’s Facebook page is usually a good place to start.

-Here are a few Summer 2021 schedules/details to get you started:
+Here are a few Summer 2022 schedules/details.

 Falls Township Community Park, Levittown: Free concerts by the soccer fields on Sunday nights

 Peddler’s Village offers free live entertainment during many summer weekends.
 In June, they have their Summer Block Party, July is Bluegrass & Blueberries Month in July and Peach Festival in August.